Child’s High Chair Legacy

 Tongue and groove backing allows for moisture adjustments of solid wood furniture store lancaster york

 Let’s talk about rung joints.
-Maybe not a typical topic of conversation unless you have ever tried to pick up a chair where the back comes off in your hand or sat in a chair and the rung pops out leaving your chair in pieces.
+Maybe not a typical topic of conversation until you sit in a chair and the rung pops out leaving your chair in pieces.
 Aside from the frustration & inconvenience, this can become an expensive situation when your only solution is gluing the rungs for the rest of its life or replacing the chair.
 We avoid this situation from the beginning with our method of attaching rung joints.
+We give special attention to our sanding for each rung joint.
+When completed, the glued wood joint is stronger than the wood itself.
+George’s chairs have held up over years of hard use.
+It also saves us wasting time repairing older chairs.

 Non-Tip Rockernon tipping rocker solid wood furniture store made in lancaster